 Although multiple myeloma primarily attacks the bones, its effects on bone marrow and the immune system can cause a wide variety of symptoms throughout the body.
-In some people, multiple myeloma can lead to dangerous complications involving the kidneys and blood vessels.
+In many people, multiple myeloma can lead to dangerous complications involving the kidneys.

-For some people, early symptoms of multiple myeloma can include back pain, bone pain, fatigue, nausea, or severe infection.
-Other people with myeloma may not notice that anything is wrong until a bone fractures or kidney function is affected.
-For about 30 percent of people, multiple myeloma is asymptomatic – without symptoms – at diagnosis and is detected during blood tests for unrelated health issues.
+Early symptoms of multiple myeloma can include back pain, bone pain, fatigue, nausea, or severe infection.
+Other people with myeloma may not notice that anything is wrong until they experience problems with bone fractures or renal (kidney) function.
+Early-stage myeloma that doesn’t cause symptoms is known as smoldering multiple myeloma (SMM).
+SMM may be detected during blood tests for unrelated health issues.

 Not everyone with multiple myeloma will experience every possible myeloma symptom.
 What symptoms someone experiences may depend on what type of myeloma (or related condition) they have.
 Many symptoms of myeloma can be managed with effective treatment.

-In multiple myeloma, abnormal white blood cells form bone tumors (also called lesions) that can cause bone pain.
+In multiple myeloma, abnormal plasma cells (a type of white blood cell) build up in the bones, causing tumors, inflicting damage, and leading to bone pain.
 Pain in the back, skull, hips, and ribs is common in those with myeloma.
-Myeloma lesions also weaken bone and can lead to fractures.
+Myeloma lesions (tumors) also weaken bone and can lead to fractures.
 Broken bones often take longer to heal in people with myeloma, so fractures hurt for longer.
 Some types of fractures, including hip fractures, often lead to chronic pain.
-Bone lesions in the vertebrae can cause the spine to collapse, compressing the spinal cord and causing nerve pain.
-Persistent headaches, muscle pain, and abdominal pain can also be symptoms of myeloma.
+Bone lesions in the vertebrae (bones in the spine) can cause the spine to collapse, compressing the spinal cord and causing nerve pain.
+This is called spinal cord compression.

-Many people with multiple myeloma develop anemia – low levels of red blood cells – as myeloma cells crowd the bone marrow where red blood cells are produced.
-Some myeloma treatments further damage the bone marrow, worsening anemia.
+According to a report in American Family Physician, nearly 3 out of 4 people with multiple myeloma develop anemia (low red blood cell count) as cancer cells crowd the bone marrow where red blood cells are produced.
+Some myeloma treatments — such as melphalan — further damage the bone marrow, worsening anemia.
 Red blood cells are responsible for carrying oxygen, which is needed by the body to produce energy.
 In people with anemia, fatigue can be severe.
-Myeloma also causes changes to the immune system that can contribute to fatigue.
+Anemia may also lead to dizziness, pale skin, and shortness of breath.

 As multiple myeloma destroys bone, large amounts of calcium are released into the bloodstream.
 Hypercalcemia is the term for higher-than-normal levels of calcium in the blood.
 Hypercalcemia can cause muscle weakness and drowsiness.

 Hypercalcemia and dehydration can lead to constipation.
-Kidney damage may cause dehydration, worsening constipation.
-Many myeloma treatments cause gastrointestinal side effects such as nausea, vomiting, diarrhea, constipation, and abdominal pain.
-Some treatments can cause sores to form in the mouth.
-In many people, gastrointestinal symptoms and side effects may result in weight loss.
+Kidney damage may cause dehydration and constipation.
+Many myeloma treatments cause gastrointestinal side effects, such as nausea, vomiting, diarrhea, constipation, and abdominal pain.
+Some treatments can cause sores in the mouth.
+The authors of the American Family Physician article wrote that in around 1 out of 4 people with myeloma, gastrointestinal symptoms and side effects may result in weight loss.
 Other medications, such as corticosteroids, may cause weight gain.

-Multiple myeloma or myeloma treatments can cause skin problems such as rashes, itching, blisters, bruising around the eyes, and changes in skin color or texture.
+Myeloma treatments can cause skin problems, such as rashes, itching, blisters, bruising around the eyes, and changes in skin color or texture.
 Some chemotherapy medications can damage the skin at the site where they are injected.